NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-has-been-released.md

 - It's more in line with NLog
 - You can change, delete and create variables from the API
 - We can set a default value on an variable, e.g. `${var:password:default=unknown}`
-- The old variables can still be used and so this is fully backwardscompatible.
+- The old variables can still be used and so this is fully backwards compatible.

-Mabye you ask yourself: why is the old method not replaced?
-Well the new method works one on `Layouts` and not on plain `string`s.
+Maybe you ask yourself: why is the old method not replaced?
+Well the new method works one on `Layouts` and not on plain `strings`.

 ###  Object values for GDC, MDC and NDC contexts
-The context classes, GCD, MCD and NDC, now supports using `object` values instead of `string`s.
-This is mostly benificat from the API perspective.
+The context classes, GCD, MCD and NDC, now supports using `object` values instead of `strings`.
+This is mostly beneficial from the API perspective.

-The `get` method still returns a `string` - for backwards compaiblity reasons.
+The `get` method still returns a `string` - for backwards compatibility reasons.
 We created a new method `getObject`.

 ###Easier move from NLog 3 to NLog 4